espterm/espterm-firmware/README.md

-# esp-vt100-firmware
+# ESPTerm

-ESP8266 Remote Terminal project
+ESP8266 Wireless Terminal Emulator project

 This project is based on SpriteTM's esphttpd and libesphttpd, forked by MightyPork to [MightyPork/esphttpd](https://github.com/MightyPork/esphttpd) and [MightyPork/libesphttpd](https://github.com/MightyPork/libesphttpd) respectively.

-Those forks include improvements not yet available upstream.
+Those forks include improvements not available upstream.

 ## Goals

-This project aims to be a wireless terminal emulator that'll work with the likes of Arduino, AVR, PIC, STM8, STM32, mbed etc, anything with UART, even your USB-serial dongle will work.
+The project aims to be a wireless terminal emulator that'll work with the likes of Arduino, AVR, PIC, STM8, STM32, mbed etc, anything with UART, even your USB-serial dongle will work.

 Connect it to the master device via UART and use the terminal on the built-in web page for debug logging, remote control etc. It works like a simple LCD screen, in a way.

 It lets you make simple UI (manipulating the screen with ANSI sequences) and receive input from buttons on the webpage (and keyboard on PC).
-Touch input is planned as well.
+There is some rudimentary touch input as well.

 The screen size is adjustable up to 25x80 (via a special control sequence) and uses 16 standard colors (8 dark and 8 bright).
+Both default size and colors can be configured in the settings.

 ## Project status

-*Almost finished, still possibly buggy, but it looks promising.
-Most of the features are there now.*
+*A little buggy, but mostly okay!
+There are many features and fixes planned, but it should be fairly usable already.*

 - We have a working **2-way terminal** (UART->ESP->Browser and vice versa) with real-time update via websocket.